wangjr03/FLAMINGO/README.md

           rows.<br>

 *Example code:*<br>
-Taking Hi-C data in GM12878 '4DNFI1UEG1HD.hic' as an example, the following commands reconstruct the 3D genome structure of chromosome 1 in 5kb resolution.<br>
+Taking Hi-C data in GM12878 '4DNFI1UEG1HD.hic' as an example (can be downloaded [here](https://data.4dnucleome.org/files-processed/4DNFI1UEG1HD/)), the following commands reconstruct the 3D genome structure of chromosome 1 in 5kb resolution.<br>
 ```

 library(FLAMINGOr)